anu30singh/NDVIxplorer_X/README.md

 ✅ Beautiful NDVI heatmap visualization using Matplotlib
 ✅ Interpretable NDVI statistics (min, max, mean)
 ✅ Beginner-friendly UI with explanations for non-GIS users
-✅ Sidebar "About" section for context and learning
-✅ Clean layout with Streamlit UI components

 ---